mvoynovich/PortfolioWebsite/README.md

 ### Purpose

-This is a personal website that I have created as a place to showcase my projects and infromation about myself.
+This is a personal website that I have created as a place to showcase my projects and information about myself.
 This website will host small passion projects I hope to pursue in the future alongside coursework that I think is important to share.
 Here, not only will you be able to learn who I am, but you will be able to see what I both love to do and can accomplish.

 ## Projects